COVID-19 Frequently Asked Questions

 Q. I’m due for a mammogram, is this something I can come in for?

-A. Routine screening mammograms will resume on May 18, 2020 at both our Buffalo and Monticello clinics.
+A. Routine screening mammograms resumed in May at both our Buffalo and Monticello clinics.
 Diagnostic mammograms are being performed at our Buffalo Clinic.
 Call us if you have questions.

 Q. Is your Urgent Care still open?